Engin-Boot/pong-stage-Rajmalbasha/Stage0/Start_state.md

 Then : ask the user to enter valid sign in details again

-## Scenario : Existed user opening the apllication
+## Scenario : Existed user opening the application

 Given : Application is installed and in use for many days